flax-lang/flax/notes.md

 	field; then, we should be able to simplify the typechecking code substantially by moving those the polymorph instantiation into that definition's typecheck method instead.

+5. setting the method's containing class via the `infer` parameter feels super fucking dirty, and ngl it has felt dirty for the past 5 years.

 ## to investigate